linjames0/jameslin.bio/markdown/research.md

 On the other hand, because everyone is working on their own thing, it can sometimes feel like people are all moving in different directions instead of toward a single concerted goal.
 Some of the best work in the lab is collaborative, which can be harder to enforce when people by default work independently.

 #### 2. Extreme diversity of ideas
-Though the main focus of the lab is neuroscience, there are also lab members working on engineering synthetic cells, sulfur-capturing microbes, implosion fabrication, expansion of cell culture, brain simulations, spatial transcriptomics, optogenetics drug delivery, biological foundation models, and on and on.
+Though the main focus of the lab is neuroscience, we have lab members working on engineering synthetic cells, sulfur-capturing microbes, implosion fabrication, expansion of cell culture, brain simulations, spatial transcriptomics, optogenetics drug delivery, biological foundation models, and on and on.

 Because there are so many flavors of science in a single place, I've gotten to sample dozens of different approaches to research and observe other fields, which has led to unlikely collaborations with people in seemingly unrelated areas.
-I realized that a big part of science is finding great ideas from all corners and putting them together, something that's hard to do in a homogenous lab setting.
+Personally, talking with postdocs specializing in material science and EM chemistry helped me refine concrete ideas for expanding worms.
+I realized that a big part of research is finding great ideas from all corners of science and putting them together, which is facilitated by a diverse research group.

 #### 3. Go for gold
 The lab culture is a severe rejection of incrementalism.
 We want to innovate and redefine, not optimize p-values or benchmarks.